Start planning your trip to Barcelona for the 2021 Spanish Grand Prix on May 7-9. Useful information on visas, money, weather and staying healthy.

 - The tap water in Barcelona is safe for drinking

-- As with most of continental Europe, Spaniards drive on the right side of the road
+- As with most of continental Europe, Spaniards drive on the right-hand side of the road

 - Spain uses type F power sockets, so you will need an adapter if coming from the UK, USA or Australia.